duntonjoe/TobaccoTags/README.md

 # Structure
 Labels are sorted by current brand name at time of upload.
-Example: "Mixture 965" is listed under "Peterson".
-Not Dunhill, not STG.
+Example: "Escudo" is listed under "Escudo", not "Scandanavian Tobacco Group".

 # Files
 Each Label contains, at minimum, the following three files: